ElioErrico/Auto_metadata_chunk_and_filter/README.md

 # Auto metadata chunk and filter

 This plugin:
-a) classify your documents with metadata
+1) classify your documents with metadata
-b) filter your documents filters by metadata.
+2) filter your documents filters by metadata.

 # How it works???